The Cowspiracy Farce

 In a nutshell, Cowspiracy deals with the reality of grazing cows measurably reversing climate change by… NOT addressing this hot button topic at all!

 (Huh.
-Could this be both the real conspiracy concerning cows as well as more accurate interpretation of the filmmakers' invented word Cowspiracy?)
+Could this be the real conspiracy behind the filmmakers' invented word Cowspiracy?)

 Instead, the film spends exactly 2 minutes, from 51:00 to 53:00, engaging in shameless, unfounded character assassination.